christopherpoole/CADMesh/examples/README.md

 This example demonstrates loading meshes with the readers/loaders available in the ASSIMP geometry library.
 You need to add the ASSIMP library as a dependency to your own project.

 # Multiple
 Access multiple meshes contained within a single file and place them how you want.
+This is useful if you have assemblies exported from Blender for example.

 # TETGEN
 Learn how to load meshes into Geant4, and fill them with tetrahedra.
 This requires adding `tetgen` to your project as a dependency.